-- As described in paragraph 3.4 above, NHS England has now published a final 42.14 Evidence-Based Interventions Policy.
-This sets out the commissioning arrangements which are to apply to 17 specific treatment interventions, distinguishing between two categories: - Category 1 Interventions interventions which should not be routinely commissioned or performed, and for which an IFR, approved in advance by the commissioner, is always required; and - Category 2 Interventions interventions which should only be routinely commissioned or performed when specific criteria are met. - 42.15 The Policy is given contractual effect from 1 April 2019 through new provisions included at SC29.28-31.
+- 42.14 Statutory guidance has been published on evidence-based interventions (referred to in the Contract as Evidence-Based Interventions Policy).
+This sets out the commissioning arrangements which are to apply to 17 specific treatment interventions, distinguishing between two categories: - Category 1 Interventions interventions which should not be routinely commissioned or performed, and for which an IFR, approved in advance by the commissioner, is always required; and - Category 2 Interventions interventions which should only be routinely commissioned or performed when specific criteria are met. - The Policy is given contractual effect through provisions included at SC29.28-31.
+Note the new requirement in 2020/21 for the co-ordinating commissioner and the provider to agree local goals for the annual number of procedures in each category to be undertaken; the intention here is to help deliver the national planned reduction in the number of avoidable procedures.